lyclyc52/Instance_NeRF/README.md

 # Instance_NeRF

-This is a pytorch implementation of paper *Instance Neural Radiance Field*
+This will be a pytorch implementation of paper *Instance Neural Radiance Field*.
+Code is coming soon.